 Roasted pumpkin is a delicious meal the whole family will enjoy.
 If you have a little one, this Roasted Pumpkin recipe is a great first food.
 Once the pumpkin is roasted and soft, you can cut it into spears that an older baby can pick up and eat all by themselves.
 Adults can enjoy this same roasted pumpkin as a side with dinner—just add more salt and some spices after serving baby's portion.

 14. Pumpkin Applesauce

-If you have a little applesauce lover at home, they’ll love this recipe for Pumpkin Applesauce.
+If you have a little applesauce lover at home, they’ll gobble up this Pumpkin Applesauce.
 This recipe combines applesauce with sweet, earthy pumpkin.
-All you need is a pumpkin, some apples, spices, and water to make this all-natural meal for your baby.
+All you need is a pumpkin and some apples, spices, and water to make this all-natural meal for your baby.

 15. Pumpkin and Oat Balls

 This recipe for no-bake Pumpkin and Oat Balls can be made with or without chocolate chips.
 They’re gooey and delicious for babies, toddlers, kids, and adults.
 This is a super easy one to keep in the fridge for a quick breakfast or snack on the go.